WarStalkeR/OpenXcomExMore/README.md

 8\.
 Rule flag to hide ufopaedia articles by default.
 9\.
 Facility rule flag to use alternative sprite for construction.
 10\.
 Base function triggers for arc/event/mission scripts.
 11\.
-Game Data Viewer option switch for Tech Tree Data Viewer.
+Game Data Viewer option switch for Tech Tree Viewer.

 # Features Migrated to the Main Branch
 1\.
 Configurable Ufopaedia facilities preview.